Belgian mayor found dead with throat slashed in cemetery

-(CNN)The mayor of a city in Belgium was found dead with his throat slashed in a graveyard near his home on Monday evening.
+(CNN)The mayor of a city in Belgium was found dead with his throat slashed in a graveyard near his home.

 The suspect, who has not been named, was holding a "cutter" in his hand when he was apprehended, although officials have yet to confirm it was the weapon used to kill Gadenne, Bariseau said.

 Police believe the suspect's motive may have been vengeance, Bariseau said, without providing further details.
-He will be designated a psychiatrist to determine if he is responsible for his actions or not.
+He will be designated a psychiatrist to determine whether he is responsible for his actions, officials said.

 Gadenne's death has shocked the country, with the Prime Minister expressing his horror at the "brutal" killing.

 "It was with alarm and sadness that I learned of Alfred Gadenne's brutal death.
-All my thoughts go to his family and friends," Belgian Prime Minister Charles Michel tweeted on Monday.
+All my thoughts go to his family and friends," Prime Minister Charles Michel tweeted on Monday.